jreusser/aural-player/NewREADME.md

 ## Overview

 Aural Player is an audio player for macOS.
 Inspired by the classic Winamp player for Windows, it is designed to be easy to use and customizable, with support for a wide variety of popular audio formats and powerful sound tuning capabilities.

+The new 4.0 version brings with it enhanced usability, better aesthetics, and a new full-fledged library and file system browser to browse, search, and organize your music collection.

 ## Key features